 Costco is a go-to choice for shoppers looking to make some savings by purchasing their items in bulk.
-The warehouse-style store caters to people looking to buy several gallons of milk at a time, and everything from a full sofa set to a brand new TV.
+The warehouse-style store caters to people looking to buy several gallons of milk at a time, as well as everything from a full sofa set to a brand-new TV.

 What Is Most Bought at Costco?

-According to our survey, 46% of Americans are buying food most frequently at Costco.
+According to the survey, 67% of Costco members are buying food most frequently at Costco.
 While a Costco membership is going to cost you $60, the grocery savings you can take advantage of during just one trip can be well worth the fee.

 “If shoppers are smart, they can save upwards of hundreds of dollars shopping at Costco versus shopping at a grocery store over a period of time,” said Julie Ramhold, consumer analyst for DealNews, a shopping comparison site.
 In fact, “there’s a good chance shopping at Costco will save you upwards of $60 in one visit.”

 Many people find that with just one trip to Costco, their membership is paid off and they are able to hold onto that extra $60 they may have spent on food at another grocery store.
-With the store having over 111.6 million members as of 2021, according to Statista, Costco is clearly offering some impressive savings for shoppers to take advantage of.
+With the store having over 124.7 million cardholders in 2022, according to its website, Costco is clearly offering some impressive savings for shoppers to take advantage of.